 That being said, under certain hypothetical scenarios, Cameron could be forced to call another hearing.
 If there’s enough new evidence that emerges to contradict the AG’s narrative — like a new video that appears to show the officers violating department policy, or proof that Taylor’s boyfriend didn’t injure one of the officers — he might impanel a new grand jury.
 And if there’s enough public outrage over the recording or any new evidence, Cameron might feel pressure to recuse himself from the case and appoint another prosecutor to reevaluate the charges.
 Marcosson said the juror’s homicide claim “adds weigh to calls for a new grand jury” but that he would “be shocked” if that happened, since “the attorney general doesn’t want to acknowledge any missteps on his part.”
 Taylor’s case could still play out in federal court, since the FBI is also investigating her murder.

 Cameron’s career could very likely be in jeopardy.
 Sam Aguiar, a lawyer for Taylor’s family, released a blistering statement in response to the second juror’s comments, saying, “Daniel Cameron should be ashamed of himself.
 He made a decision based upon a political agenda.
 He tried to hide behind secrecy rules, and now his lies got exposed.
 Everything he’s done has been an abuse of the system.
 Breonna Taylor’s family deserves and is entitled to a prosecutor committed to doing the job.”
+On October 20, Cameron said in a statement, “As Special Prosecutor, it was my decision to ask for an indictment that could be proven under Kentucky law.
+Indictments obtained in the absence of sufficient proof under the law do not stand up and are not fundamentally fair to anyone.”

 This post has been updated with additional information.